Hydrocodone-Acetaminophen: How to Use It Safely for Pain Relief?

 Recovery from Opioid Addiction

 There are a number of drug addiction treatment options for individuals who are addicted to hydrocodone acetaminophen 7.5-325 or other formulations of the medication.
 Naloxone is used to rescue people who are overdosing on opioids.
 Medically assisted detox with buprenorphine and naloxone (Suboxone) can reverse the effects of opiates during withdrawal and control cravings.
 Methadone can help relieve withdrawal symptoms and make detoxification less uncomfortable.
-If you have an addiction to hydrocodone acetaminophen, help is at hand.
+If one has an addiction to hydrocodone acetaminophen, help is at hand.
 The important thing is to understand the negative consequences of using and start drug rehab without delay.